guoyu07/meta64/docs/user-guide.md

+#These are just the beginnings of some notes I'll eventually put in a user guide.
+This file
+is not an actual user guide

 ## End User and Admin Info

 This document will currently just contain information about how to use the app from a high-level perspective.
 I haven't really written much yet as you can see.